-The Institute of Food Science & Technology, on the advice of the former Professional Food Sensory Group (now the Sensory Science Special Interest Group), has authorised the following statement, issued in October 2020, replacing that issued in June 2015, January 2010 and May 2005.
+The Institute of Food Science & Technology, on the advice of the Sensory Science Special Interest Group (formerly the Professional Food Sensory Group), has authorised the following statement, issued in October 2025, replacing that issued in October 2020, June 2015, January 2010 and May 2005.

-These guidelines have been drawn up by the Institute of Food Science and Technology, and are designed to cover the use of the techniques of sensory analysis or sensory evaluation of food and ingredients in research or quality control.
+These guidelines have been drawn up by the Institute of Food Science and Technology and are designed to cover the use of the techniques of sensory analysis or sensory evaluation of food and ingredients in research, product development, quality assurance and quality control.
 They are not designed to cover the use of the techniques for large-scale surveys, for which the guidelines from the Market Research Society should be referred to (Ref.
 1).
 These principles can also be extended to non-foods, including fragrances and products for which skin absorption can occur.
 Testing with children must not be carried out without reference to Guidelines for Research issued by the National Children's Bureau (Ref.
 2).